-Suppose that the facility costs per m2 at organization A are 20% higher than at organization B. It may seem that A performs worse than B. But when A scores 5% higher than B on number of graduates or profit margin and employee satisfaction, then organization A will on balance perform better than B.
+Suppose that the facility costs per m2 at organisation A are 20% higher than at organisation B. It may seem that A performs worse than B. But when A scores 5% higher than B on the number of graduates or profit margin and employee satisfaction, then organisation A will on balance perform better than B.

-We therefore not only look at cost optimization, but also especially at the contribution to the benefits, ambitions and objectives of the organization, ‘Fit for purpose’.
+We therefore not only look at cost optimisation but also especially at the contribution to the benefits, ambitions and objectives of the organisation, ‘Fit for purpose’.
 Strategic management of the learn/work environment is more than just steering on effectiveness and efficiency It is also about manageability & being in control and engagement of the occupants in the learn/work environment.

 “A price is meaningless without an adequate measure of quality.”

 (Edwards Deming – PDCA cycle)

 The benefits are not only incidental selling costs of real estate or regular rental income but mainly the indirect effects of Facility Management (FM) on the costs and benefits of the other items in the financial statements.
 How can FM facilitate the desired performance and added value (even) better?
 How can it contribute to integral management?

-Insight into your own facility costs compared to similar organizations helps as a reference to compare yourself to the average in the market.
+Insight into your own facility costs compared to similar organisations helps as a reference to compare yourself to the average in the market.
 It answers the question: do we do things efficiently and in the right (financial) way.
-A further investigation can be made by also looking at the contribution to the own organizational goals and the benefits.
-Are we not only doing things in the right way (efficiency), but are we also doing the right things (effectiveness)?
+A further investigation can be made by also looking at the contribution to the own organisational goals and the benefits.
+Are we not only doing things in the right way (efficiency) but are we also doing the right things (effectiveness)?